 Beginners frequently ask, "What's the difference starting with packages as opposed to nucleus colonies?"
-Since both have an equivalent number of bees and a queen - it's not apparent why a Nuc at $160 is a better bargain than a package picked up for $95.
+Since both have an equivalent number of bees and a queen - it's not apparent why an established Nuc is a better bargain than a package regardless of price.

 Spring is when colonies build - as temperatures grow warmer and pollen and nectar become plentiful, their inclination is to make a new colony.
-Packages, nucs and swarms all arrive about the same time in the southern Appalachians.
+Packages, nucs and swarms all arrive about the same time in the southern Appalachians (early to mid-April, unless a nuc is over-wintered, in which case they'll be available earlier.)
 Each contains about 10,000 bees and a mated queen.
 If installed in new equipment, comb must be drawn for the queen to lay.
 Extruding wax requires tremendous energy and warm temperatures.
 If the beekeeper does not provide additional feed the build up will be slow.

-A package is like Ellis Island - where a bunch of immigrants from different lands (hives) are thrown together, given a queen not their mother - and told to build a City.
+A package is like Ellis Island - a bunch of immigrants from different lands (hives) are thrown together, given a queen who's not their mother - and told to build a City.
 They will do it - but it's not the best way to start.
-The caged queen will take several days after she's released to resume laying.
-Her eggs won't hatch for 21 days and it will be two more weeks before the first mature into foragers.
-Added together it will be six weeks before any new bees are ready to forage.
-By then ALL the original bees in the package will be dead!
-(The total lifespan of a worker averages six weeks)
+A caged queen will take several days after she's released to resume laying.
+Her eggs won't hatch for 21 days and it will be two more weeks before newly born bees mature into foragers.
+Added together it will be six weeks before any new bees bring forage.
+By then nearly ALL the original bees in the package will be dead!
+(The average lifespan of a worker is only six weeks!)

-A package is a box of bees shaken down a funnel.
-They aren't sorted by age - but even if all were a day old when the package is made - they'd be week-old when delivered in April - and it will be late May before the first influx of replacement bees are ready to forage.
-This most important season in the bees' year will pass while the package isn't strong enough to take advantage.
-The main honey flow will happen while the package loses strength every day until at least the fourth week after installation.
-And if the new colony doesn't like the queen they've been given, they will supercede her - adding another three weeks and seriously jeopardizing the survival of the colony.
+A package is made of bees shaken down a funnel.
+They aren't sorted by age - but even if all were a day old when shaken - they'll be week-old when picked up - and it will be six weeks before the first replacement bees are ready to forage.
+The flowers of Spring will largely be missed while the package isn't strong enough to take advantage.
+The honey flow will pass them by as the package loses strength every day until at least the fourth week after installation.
+And if the new colony doesn't like the queen they've been given, they will reject or supercede her - adding another three week delay and seriously jeopardizing the survival of the colony.

-By contrast the Nuc has several advantages: the queen is already accepted and laying eggs.
-She is proven.
-She continues to lay even as the nuc is transported and the frames of brood are tranferred into the beekeeper's equipment.
-Within the comb are stores and brood of all ages.
-A balance exists between older bees and an increasing number of replacements.The colony utilizes the abundant resources and builds into a fully established colony.
+By contrast the Nuc has many advantages: their queen is already accepted and laying eggs.
+She is a proven force.
+She continues to lay even as the nuc is transported and frames full of brood are tranferred into the beekeeper's equipment.
+Within existing comb are stores and brood of all ages.
+A balance exists between older bees and an increasing number of replacements.The colony utilizes these abundant resources and builds into a fully established colony.